LaunchCode-Education-Archived/gis-devops-OLD/week02/project/README.md

 ## Overview

 Your goal is to build a web application to help CDC scientists visualize the reports of Zika infection in Central and South America.
 Using the concepts that you have learned from the past week, build a web application using Spring Boot that serves data to an OpenLayers map.
-Be sure that you web application is properly tested so that you can easily modify the application during the future weeks.
+Be sure that your web application is properly tested so that you can easily modify the application during the future weeks.

-Here are the user stories for you application.
+Here are the user stories for your application.
 1. Scientists need to be able to populate the database with Zika reports that are in a CSV format.
-2. Scientists need to be able to see geographically where these infections are incurring so that they can respond with the appropriate assistance.
+2. Scientists need to be able to see geographically where these infections are occurring so that they can respond with the appropriate assistance.
 3. Since each country reports data slightly differently, scientists need to be able to drill down into the data to understand what each report is saying.

 ## Requirements